 The program takes place in Accra, a coastal city and the capital of Ghana.
 Originally a small fishing village, Accra became the capital of the Gold Coast in 1877.
 With a population of about one million, Accra is the key city for all of the nation’s governmental and business activities.

 Language of instruction

 Students enroll in two courses taught in English, for a total of six credits:

-Undergraduates enroll in two courses, Africology and African American Studies 3010: Special Topics in African Languages (3 credits) and Africology and African American Studies 2201: African Civilizations (3 credits).
+Undergraduates enroll in two courses, Africology and African American Studies 3010: Special Topics in African Languages (3 credits) and Africology and African American Studies 0834: Representing Race (3 credits).

-Graduate students enroll in two courses, Africology and African American Studies 5010: Special Topics in African Languages (3 credits) and Africology and African American Studies 8002: African Civilizations (3 credits).
+Graduate students will register for a total of six credits, enrolling in either Africology and African American Studies 9982: Individual Research in Africology and African American Studies (6 credits), or Africology and African American Studies 5010: Special Topics in African Languages (3 credits) plus Africology and African American Studies 9982: Individual Research in Africology and African American Studies (3 credits).

 Weekly field visits to important historical monuments, cultural sites and commercial enterprises in Ghana enrich the academic program.

 Dr. Amari Johnson of Temple University directs the program and teaches one courses, and Dr. Abu Abarry also of Temple University, teaches the other course.